oracle-livelabs/database-maa/zdm-physical-offline/zdm-host-provision/zdm-host-provision.md

 4. Install missing packages.

-   We have seen that expect package is missing as per previous step output.
+   We have seen that "expect" package is missing as per previous step output.

-   Install the missing packages using commands below.
+   Install the "expect" package using commands below.

    sudo yum install -y expect